 Mike, our Treasurer, had proposed that we give £100 to the Junior Section to go towards the prizes for the above Championship.
 This was agreed at the meeting.

 Nothing to report.

-The Date of the Next Committee Meeting – 30th March 2023 at 5pm
+Date of Next Committee Meeting – (no September meeting)

 So next meeting will be on 26th October 2023 at 5.00pm in the Clubhouse